SerpentByte/MD_Intro/ssh.md

     link/ether 0c:c4:7a:b0:cf:1f brd ff:ff:ff:ff:ff:ff
 ```

-Look for something that starts with **enp**.
+Look for something that starts with **enp** followed by the term **BROADCAST**.
 The is the ethernet port (LAN) IP.
 The IP is the one given beside inet.
 The format is XXX.XXX.XXX.XXX where XXX is anything between 0-255.
 An example is 192.168.0.1.

 <h3> Logging into a server from Linux</h3>